recp/cglm/README.md

 The original glm library is for C++ only (templates, namespaces, classes...), this library targeted to C99 but currently you can use it for C89 safely by language extensions e.g `__register`

+#### Note for previous versions:

+- _dup (duplicate) is changed to _copy.
+For instance `glm_vec_dup -> glm_vec_copy`
+- OpenGL related functions are dropped to make this lib platform/third-party independent
+- make sure you have latest version and feel free to report bugs, troubles

 #### Note for C++ developers:
 If you don't aware about original GLM library yet, you may also want to look at: https://github.com/g-truc/glm